 Power Shift 2021 will be a month of digital workshops, events and other opportunities to build radical student networks.
 Join us to talk media, campaign strategy, facilitation skills, direct action and so much more.
-Registration information is below.
+Get your tickets below!

 Over the 4 weeks of this free participatory training you will: